W33Z4RD/777/README.md

 # 777 -  Crypto Trading Bot

 ## Project Overview
-The 777PROJECT is an advanced, modular, and highly configurable cryptocurrency trading bot.
+The 777 Crypto Bot is an advanced, modular, and highly configurable cryptocurrency trading bot.
 It leverages machine learning, comprehensive technical analysis, and multi-timeframe strategies to identify trading opportunities.
 The bot is capable of running in live trading mode with Coinbase, performing in-depth backtesting, and sending real-time notifications via Telegram.

 ## Features
--   **Machine Learning Core**: Utilizes a suite of models (Random Forest, Gradient Boosting, XGBoost) to generate and enhance trading signals.
+-   **AI\ML Core**: Utilizes a suite of models (Random Forest, Gradient Boosting, XGBoost) combined with Tensorflow to generate and enhance trading signals.
 -   **Live Trading with Coinbase**: Integrated with the Coinbase Cloud API for executing live trades.
 -   **Multi-Timeframe Analysis**: Aggregates data from various timeframes (e.g., 15m, 1h, 4h, 1d) for more robust signals.
 -   **Advanced Technical Analysis**: Employs a wide range of indicators from `pandas-ta`, including RSI, MACD, Bollinger Bands, EMAs, and more.